camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 1. Provide two [TLS secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) for the Zeebe Gateway.

    - The first TLS secret is issued to the Zeebe Gateway Service Name.
 This must use the [PKCS#8 syntax](https://en.wikipedia.org/wiki/PKCS_8) or [PKCS#1 syntax](https://en.wikipedia.org/wiki/PKCS_1) as Zeebe only supports these, referenced as **Service Certificate Secret** or `<SERVICE_CERTIFICATE_SECRET_NAME>`.
      In the example below, a TLS certificate is generated for the Zeebe Gateway service with an [annotation](https://docs.openshift.com/container-platform/latest/security/certificates/service-serving-certificate.html).
-The generated cert will be in the form of a secret.
+The generated certificate will be in the form of a secret.

    ```yaml
    zeebeGateway: